Antolius/deployments-and-disasters/roles.md

 When referring to real world usage in this document that includes tools and technologies that your players might encounter on the job.
 By introducing real world tools into the game players are encouraged to learn about them and improve their performance.
 See the [design.md](./design.md) document for more info.

-If you find any of these roles doesn't fit your real world procedures / experiences feel free to change them up.
+If you find any of these roles doesn't fit your real world procedures / experiences, feel free to change them up.
 Just keep in mind that they are separated and limited in information they receive for a reason.

 ## Frontend developer